Are you a job hopper? If so, don’t worry.

 What is a job hopper?

-- You have had more than 5 jobs, at more than 2 companies, in a 7 year period of time.
+- You’ve had more than five jobs, at more than two companies, during a 7-year period.

-- You haven’t spent more than a year in the same role.
+- You haven’t spent more than a year in the same role…ever.

-- You find yourself looking for a new job after being in your role for less than 3 months.
+- You start looking for a new job after being in your current role for less than three months.

-- Your resume is full of job titles that do not show growth or progression.
+- Your resume is full of lateral job titles.

-If your resume makes you look more like a job hopper than a ladder climber, here’s what to do.
+If your resume makes you look more like a job hopper than a ladder climber, below is what to do.